 Guido Snel is a writer and translator and works as professor of European Literature at the faculty of European Studies (University of Amsterdam).
 He is the author of De Mirreberg (2018), Huis voor het hiernamaals (2016) and Naar Istanbul (2014).

 Simon Strauss (Germany, 1988) is a historian and author as well as a writer for the Frankfurter Allgemeine Zeitung.
 He is the initiator of the European Archive of Voices, an initiative to preserve the original vision and importance of the European project by talking to public intellectuals born in the first half of the twentieth century.
 He seeks to develop a vision that is focused on the promise and ideals of the European project, rather than the technocratic and material benefits it provides.

 Pawel Wodziński (Poland, 1968) is a director, essayist, and curator.
-He founded and leads Towarzystwo Teatralne, an association promoting contemporary, socially engaged theater, and directs the Warsaw Biennale, which supports the role of art in shaping public debate.
-Wodziński has written dozens of performance pieces and has published articles on theater in various Polish periodicals.
+He founded and leads Towarzystwo Teatralne, an association promoting contemporary, socially engaged theatre, and directs the Warsaw Biennale, which supports the role of art in shaping public debate.
+Wodziński has written dozens of performance pieces and has published articles on theatre in various Polish periodicals.